Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrStorageClassificationMapping.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesAsrStorageClassificationMapping** cmdlet gets a storage classification mapping in Azure Site Recovery.
+The **Get-AzureRmRecoveryServicesAsrStorageClassificationMapping** cmdlet gets the details of an ASR storage classification mapping.

 ## EXAMPLES